What’s Wrong With My Team?

 Instead of focusing on perceived flaws in individuals, it invites you to consider whether the conditions for confidence, collaboration, and motivation are truly in place.

-When Your Team Feels Unsettled, Start With Security
+When Your Team Feels Unsettled, Consider How Secure They Feel

 If you find yourself asking what’s wrong with my team because people seem anxious, reactive, or inconsistent, begin with the basics.